scylladb/scylladb/docs/upgrade/_common/upgrade-guide-from-5.0-to-2022.1-ubuntu-and-debian.rst

 Upgrade Procedure
 =================

-A ScyllaDB upgrade is a rolling procedure which does **not** require a full cluster shutdown.
+A ScyllaDB upgrade is a rolling procedure that does **not** require a full cluster shutdown.
 For each of the nodes in the cluster, you will:

 * Check the cluster schema